The Four Moves Of Being Heard

 by Don Elium, MFT

-Don’t expect your partner to totally understand you in one back-and-forth of Speaking and Listening.
-It often takes several rounds for the Speaker to really get to what is concerning them and for the Listener to really understand what that is.
-However, sometimes one back-and-forth does work.
+Don’t expect your partner to understand you in one back-and-forth of Speaking and Listening totally.
+It often takes several rounds for the Speaker to get to what concerns them and for the Listener to understand what that is.
+However, sometimes, one back-and-forth does work.
 Here is an example:

 Speaker: I am frustrated and angry.
-When I left for work this morning I did’t see the printout that you said you would do, and I had to do it myself, which made me late for my meeting.
+When I left, I didn’t see the printout you said you would do, so I had to do the work this morning, which made me late for my meeting.

 Listener: Ooh.
-You are angry and frustrated with my forgetting to print the papers that I said I would do and that caused you to be late.
+You are angry and frustrated because I forgot to print the papers I said I would do, which caused you to be late.

 Speaker: Yes, you got it.

 Listener: I can see how I made your already busy day harder.
-I will do better at prioritizing the things I agree to and make more time to do them.
+I will better prioritize the things I agree to and make more time to do them.
 I am sorry.

 Speaker: Thank you.

-Most often, however, it is in the several back-and-forth that understanding becomes most satisfying and repairs can be made through targeted actions.
-This can help reduce the upsetting emotional impact and clear the way for actions that actually make things either less worse in tough situations or actually better.
+Most often, however, it is in the several back-and-forths that understanding becomes most satisfying, and repairs can be made through targeted actions.
+This can help reduce the upsetting emotional impact and clear the way for actions that make things either less harmful or better in challenging situations.

 Speaker: I am frustrated and angry.
-When I left for work this morning I did’t see the print out that you said you would do, and I had to do it myself, which made me late for my meeting.
+When I left for work this morning, I didn’t see the printout you said you would do, so I had to do it myself, making me late for my meeting.

-Listener: You are angry and frustrated with my forgetting to print the papers that I said I would do, and that caused you to be late.
+Listener: You are angry and frustrated that I forgot to print the papers I said I would do, which caused you to be late.

-Speaker: Yes, and I want to ADD, I know you are very busy, but this has become a pattern since you started back to work.
+Speaker: Yes, and I want to add that I know you are very busy, but this has become a pattern since you started back to work.

-Listener: So, my failing to do the printout caused you distress, and this has been happening more often since I went back to work.
+Listener: My failing to do the printout caused you distress, and this has happened more often since I returned to work.

-Speaker: Yes, but let me tune that up some; it is only in the mornings.
+Speaker: Yes, but let me tune that up; it is only in the mornings.
 The rest of the day has been great.
-So not all the time, except when I ask at night and you agree, but what I need isn’t done in the morning before I leave for work.
+So, it is not always, except when I ask at night, and you agree, but what I need isn’t done in the morning before I leave for work.

 Listener: Okay, so it isn’t all the time—just the mornings when I agree at night to do something for you that you have to have done by me.

 Speaker: Almost.
-I would SUBTRACT “have to have done by me.”
-I don’t really have to have it done by you.
+I would SUBTRACT, which “has to have been done by me.”
+I don’t have to have it done by you.
 I can make other arrangements.
-It is just that I am counting on you to do what you agree to do for me the night before, so I don’t make those arrangements.
+It is just that I am counting on you to do what you agreed to do for me the night before so that I won’t have to make those arrangements.

 Listener: Oh, so you are saying if I say no, you can make other arrangements.